shuup/shuup/doc/ref/campaigns.rst

 This module can give discounts based on the given context for a given product.
-There is one implementation using the `DiscountModule <shuup.core.pricing.DiscountModule>` currently in shuup: `CatalogCampaignModule <shuup.campaigns.modules.CatalogCampaignModule>`.
+There is one implementation using the `DiscountModule <shuup.core.pricing.DiscountModule>` currently in shuup: `ProductDiscountModule <shuup.discounts.modules.ProductDiscountModule>`.

 OrderSourceModifierModule